-Our Local Community Bank Branch Opens in Market Common
+A Local Community Bank Branch Opens in The Market Common

-Anderson Brothers Bank the Market Common Bank is a local institution that is 83 years old and began back in the 1930’s when tobacco farmers needed financing for their crop.
+Anderson Brothers Bank is a local institution that is eighty-three years old and began back in the 1930s when tobacco farmers needed financing for their crop.
 During the recession, there wasn’t an option for farmers to secure funding, so the Anderson family offered it to them out of the back of an old tobacco warehouse in Marion County.

-From these humble beginnings, Anderson Brothers Bank has evolved into a full service community bank, with 21 branches from Little River down to the Georgetown area and everything that you’d expect from a modern day bank— 24 hour ATM’s, online banking, and an advanced mobile app.
+From these humble beginnings, Anderson Brothers Bank has evolved into a full service community bank, with twenty-one branches from Little River down to the Georgetown area and everything that you’d expect from a modern day bank— 24 hour ATMs, online banking, and an advanced mobile app.

 Bryan has been working for Anderson Brothers Bank for the past five years as the Horry County area executive, overseeing eight branches throughout the region.
 Their newest branch recently opened at the end of this past March in the Market Common, just off of Farrow Parkway.

 In an interview with the Insider, Bryan shares his reflections on Anderson Brothers, the company culture, and what they have to offer the community:

 “We’re excited about this branch.
 It’s a step forward for Anderson Brothers Bank in a new direction.
 We’re incorporating a lot more customer interaction with new technology that’s available now in banking.
 It should create a wonderful experience for our customers.

 “It’s a really neat bank to work at because Mr. Anderson isn’t a micro manager.
 He gives people the space to make their own decisions, and if you make a mistake, it’s seen as an opportunity for growth, to do something differently next time.

 “There’s a lot of freedom and autonomy to do your job and try to do it well in your own way.
 As a result of that, each of our branches has a slightly different feel relative to their geographic location, and who works there.